CWG 2022: Renuka's 4/18 in vain as Ashleigh's 52 not out helps Australia defeat India by three wickets

 Birmingham, July 29 Pacer Renuka Thakur's devastating spell of 4/18 went in vain as Ashleigh Gardner's 52 not out helped Australia defeat India by three wickets in first Group A match of women's T20 event in 2022 Commonwealth Games at Edgbaston.

-After skipper Harmanpreet Kaur slammed 52 off 34 balls and opener Shafali Verma chipped in with a 33-ball 48, Renuka's magnificent opening burst took out Australia's top four and with Deepti Sharma (2-26) taking out Rachael Haynes, Australia were in deep trouble at 49-5.
+After skipper Harmanpreet Kaur slammed 52 off 34 balls and opener Shafali Verma chipped in with a 33-ball 48 for India to make 154-8, Renuka's magnificent opening burst took out Australia's top four.
+With Deepti Sharma (2-26) taking out Rachael Haynes, Australia were in deep trouble at 49-5 and needed 89 runs off the last ten overs.

-But Gardner stitched stands of 51 with Grace Harris (37 off 20 balls) and 47 with Alana King (18 not out) to be unbeaten for a 35-ball 52, hitting nine boundaries under pressure to take Australia to a cracking victory on cricket's comeback in the multi-sport event.
+But Ashleigh stitched stands of 51 with Grace Harris (37 off 20 balls) and 47 with Alana King (18 not out) to be unbeaten at 52 off 35 balls, hitting nine boundaries under pressure to take Australia to a cracking victory on cricket's comeback in the multi-sport event.
 They were also helped by the fact that apart from Renuka and Deepti, rest of the Indian bowling attack had an off day.

 Renuka's mayhem began from the second ball of the innings, forcing Alyssa Healy to poke at a full ball outside the off-stump and nicked to first slip.
 In her next over, she enticed Meg Lanning to cut a short and wide ball which dipped a bit, caught by forward diving backward point.